heal-data-stewards/heal-transformers/README.md

 # HEAL Data Dictionaries Converter

-This script processes CSV files containing HEAL Data Dictionaries by converting them to VLMD format and generating a metadata YAML file.
-It retrieves project metadata from the HEAL data service, creates the required directory structure, and processes each CSV file.
+This script processes Redcap-style CSV and Stata files containing HEAL Data Dictionaries by converting them to VLMD format and generating corresponding metadata YAML file.
+It retrieves project metadata from the HEAL metadata service, creates the required directory structure, and processes each CSV/Stata file.
 The output files (VLMD files, metadata YAML, etc.) are then prepared for further processing or upload to GitHub.
+The primary aim is to create files that are ready to be ingested by the [HEAL Data Platform](https://healdata.org/portal).

 ## Features

-- CSV to VLMD Conversion: Converts CSV files to VLMD format using supported input types.
+- Redcap-style CSV to VLMD Conversion: Converts CSV files to VLMD format using supported input types.
+- Stata to VLMD Conversion
-- Metadata Retrieval: Fetches project metadata from the HEAL data service.
+- Metadata Retrieval: Fetches project metadata from the HEAL metadata service.
 - Dynamic Directory Structure: Creates output directories for converted files and temporary workspaces.
 - Flexible Argument Parsing: Key parameters can be provided via command-line arguments.